kaiba-tech/kaiba/docs/introduction.md

     ```

-`iterables` is an array of `iterable` objects that _must_ contain an `alias` and a `path`. `alias` is will be the name of the `key` that you will then be able to reference and `path` is the path to the iterable list/array in the input data.
+`iterators` is an array of `Iterator` objects that _must_ contain an `alias` and a `path`. `alias` is will be the name of the `key` that you will then be able to reference and `path` is the path to the iterable list/array in the input data.

 !!!
 Note
-    In our mappings.path we reference the key name(`character`) which is the `alias` we set up.
+    In our data_fetchers.path we reference the key name(`character`) which is the `alias` we set up.
 Behind the scenes what really happens is that we add this `character` key to the root input data and run mapping for each val/obj in the list.
-Its completely name the `alias` the same as the last key to the iterable.
+Its completely fine to name the `alias` the same as the last key to the in the `path`.
 This is demonstrated in the next example.
+However, it makes more sense to append `_item` or use the singular form as in list called `customers` use alias `customer`.

-    This means that you must be sure to use unique aliases since otherwise you will overwrite other data.
+    If you have multiple `iterators` you _must_ make sure to use unique aliases since otherwise you will overwrite other data.

 ### Iterables Continued